pog5/nealpasswordgame/README.md

 31. Every instance of the same letter needs a unique font size
 32. Password needs to contain password's length as a number
 33. Password length also needs to be a prime number
-34. (Automatically Accepted, look at the rule's number if you're asking why)
+34. (Automatically Checked off, look at the rule's number if you're asking why)
 35. You need the current time in format HH:MM
 36. Re-type the password into another textbox, you have 2 minutes to do this.
 Good Luck.